Yachim/sfpets/README.md

 # Shakes and Fidget pets tracker
 Tracks user's pets and shows the pets that can be caught today.

+# Preview the project
+If you have installed docker, you can easily preview the project:
+ 1. set your environment manually or use the `.env.default` file (rename to `.env`)
+ 2. run `docker compose up` in the root directory

 ## .env file
 The env file should contain following fields:
  - `DB_USER` - username for database user